salimc93/exiqus-oss/README.md

-Reports contain evidence patterns, interview questions grounded in that evidence, areas to explore, explicit data limitations, and confidence expressed as an *explanation* — never a percentage.
+Reports contain evidence patterns, interview questions grounded in that evidence, areas to explore, explicit data limitations, and confidence expressed as an *explanation*, never a percentage.
 Anti-hallucination safeguards give minimal/empty repositories an early exit instead of invented insights.